 Van Halen kicks Vancouver’s ass before new singer Sammy Hagar channels Hugh Hefner backstage

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT.
+ORIGINALLY PUBLISHED ON OCT.
 31, 1986 By Steve Newton Things started off pretty bad at Van Halen's B.C.
 Place concert last Thursday (October 23).
 But they got progressively better as the night wore on.
 And by the end of the show there were no complaints at all.
-The reason for the poor start was the … Continue reading Van Halen kicks Vancouver’s ass before new singer Sammy Hagar channels Hugh Hefner backstage
+The reason for the poor start was the reincarnation of Vancouver's … Continue reading Van Halen kicks Vancouver’s ass before new singer Sammy Hagar channels Hugh Hefner backstage

 Autograph guitarist Steve Lynch talks Van Halen, two-handed tapping, and The Right Touch

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, NOV.
+ORIGINALLY PUBLISHED ON NOV.
 8, 1985 By Steve Newton Motley Crue are the main attraction at the Pacific Coliseum this Tuesday, but their opening act, Autograph, includes another hero as far as young guitar enthusiasts are concerned.
-Thirty-year-old Steve Lynch is--like fellow axeman Eddie Van Halen--one of rock's most innovative and technically … Continue reading Autograph guitarist Steve Lynch talks Van Halen, two-handed tapping, and The Right Touch
+Thirty-year-old Steve Lynch is--like fellow axeman Eddie Van Halen--one of rock's most innovative and technically adept players.
+His … Continue reading Autograph guitarist Steve Lynch talks Van Halen, two-handed tapping, and The Right Touch

 Chickenfoot guitarist Joe Satriani was into Humble Pie as a kid, missed out on Montrose